Character page for the animated series Thunderbirds Are Go.

 - Ambiguous Situation: Jeff is certainly missing but whether or not he's alive is anyone's guess.
 The Hood seems to believe Jeff is dead but he's the Hood.
 Some further analysis of his last fateful mission later and it turns out he's still alive.

-- Big Good: From how own personal fortune Jeff founded IR.
+- Big Good: From his own personal fortune, Jeff founded IR.
 According to Grandma, Jeff's dream was to help those in need.

 - Disappeared Dad: Jeff has been missing for sometime at the beginning of series.
 He's found alive and well in the Oort Cloud, and comes home in the series finale.

 - The Ghost: Jeff went missing on a mission roughly five years before the series start, but his absence is still felt by his sons.

 - Heroic Sacrifice: Seemingly pulled one of these getting the malfunctioning Zero X space craft out of Earth's atmosphere before it exploded.
 It's only much later his family learns he survived and the back half of season three is concerned with finding and saving him.